 Myron Dueck has spent the last 17 years in education.
 His teaching experiences range from grades 4 through 12 in three different jurisdictions – Manitoba, British Columbia and the South Island of New Zealand.
 The vast majority of Myron’s teaching and administrative experience is in the public schooling system, but his resume does include four years in an independent school in BC.
 Currently Myron is a vice-principal and teacher at Summerland Secondary School in School District 67 Okanagan-Skaha.

-In recent years Myron has traveled extensively in both Canada and the USA speaking and consulting in the areas of Sound Grading and Assessment for Learning.
+In recent years Myron has traveled extensively in Canada, the USA and Europe speaking and consulting in the areas of Sound Grading, Assessment for Learning, Engagement and Change Theory.
 Myron uses first hand experiences, stories and actual classroom examples to make a compelling case for how changes in assessment and grading can not only improve achievement, learning and classroom climate, but most importantly the transformation of relationships in the classroom.
 Though different in nature, Myron makes a strong case for how Sound Grading and AFL are difficult to separate in the classroom and that interesting and surprising results are to be expected if you delve into these areas.